Fo Guang Shan Temple, Auckland: Other areas

 The entrance hall contains a statue of Avalokitesvara.
-A desk to the left is manned by a volunteer member of Buddha's Light International Association (BLIA) and/or a resident nun to assist visitors and worshippers.
+A desk to the left is staffed by a volunteer member of Buddha's Light International Association (BLIA) and/or a resident nun to assist visitors and worshippers.

 Outside and to the left of the main temple structure and below ground is a shrine to Ksitigarbha.
 This shrine shuts earlier than the rest of the temple.

 The central area of the courtyard is divided into large flagstones separated by a grid of several inch high plants which lends itself to a slow walking meditation practice.
 (There is clear space to either side as well as level pathways for those with mobility concerns.)

 To one side of the central courtyard is a series of short raised wood paths amongst cherry and other trees that lends itself to fast-walking meditation practice.

 Other rooms off the central courtyard are often used for various services and activities such as language and calligraphy, sutra-chanting, and study groups.

 A substantial area of the property is given over to car-parking.
 During larger festivals (notably Chinese New Year) portions of the front grounds will be covered with various food and activity stalls.